 7. Stop Comparing

 Many individuals have the tendency to compare themselves with others.
-This could make you feel less, especially when you heard that your college friend is already earning big and living the life you always wanted.
-Then, disappointment comes in, which wasn’t there before.
+This could make you feel less, especially when you hear that your college friend is already earning big and living the life you always wanted.
+Then, disappointment comes in, which wasnโt there before.

 You can always train your mind not to compare yourself with others, for you may not know that they are also experiencing difficulties in their lives.
 Sometimes, when we compare ourselves to others, we tend to focus our energy on other people’s lives instead of pulling ourselves up.

-Comparing yourself with others will just make you lonely and will never have contentment.
+Comparing yourself with others will just make you lonely, and you will never be content.
 You always want more.
-Learn to love what you have, be a better version of yourself, and it will lead you to happiness.
+Learn to love what you have and be a better version of yourself, and it will lead you to happiness.

 8. No Wifi, No Worries